A. K. Faezul Huq: Biography

-Early life
+Early life and education

-Born in Calcutta, Faezul Huq was the only son of A. K. Fazlul Huq, then Prime Minister of an undivided Bengal.
-He attended St. Gregory's High School, Dhaka Notre Dame College and by 1967 had obtained degrees in political science and English from Dhaka University.
-Later Faezul Huq completed his law degree at the Dhaka University and Central Law College.
-He was also an Advocate enrolled to practice in the Supreme Court of Bangladesh.
+Born in Calcutta c.
+1944, Faezul Huq was the only son of A. K. Fazlul Huq, then prime minister of the undivided Bengal.
+Faezul attended St. Gregory's High School and Dhaka Notre Dame College.
+He earned a bachelor's degree in political science and a master's degree in English from the University of Dhaka.
+He completed his law degree at Central Law College in 1970.